gearglow/ReptiliaWithATwist/Chapters/016 - Don't Stop Me Now.md

 _Go time,_ Elysia thought, entering the arena in time with the beat as the first verse started.
 The muggle-raised attendees were on their feet, stamping and shouting along, to the bemusement of the others (not to mention the enormous dragon across the arena).
 She played her own variation of the classic drinking game, and every time the song said "thunder!" she'd cast 球電 (_kyuu-den,_ a Japanese ball-lightning spell).
 The orbs flared to the melody.
 The audience loved it, and the dragon was entranced, moving like a charmed cobra as its head followed the orbs around the arena.

 She hopped up on a boulder for a better angle as the minute-fifty mark arrived.
-"You've been --" Brian Johnson's screech echoed across the stadium, and Elysia raised her wand, tapping her foot in time and muttering "_tximista ibili_."
+"You've been --" Brian Johnson's screech echoed across the stadium, and Elysia raised her wand, tapping her foot in time and muttering "_tximista jauzi._"

 The drums kicked in, and with them an echoing double-boom of thunder as she leapt across the arena to the golden egg in a bolt of lightning, scooped it up, and then rode another bolt to the arena's exit.
 The remaining orbs of ball-lightning exploded in showers of sparks.